Who we are, who we were,

 questions, but, as I recall, eventually becomes one of the good guys.

-- Cally in Battlestar Galactica.
-If it weren't for the credits you might not know her last name.
+in Battlestar Galactica.
+If it weren't for the credits you

-- A whole bunch of soap opera characters, some long running, and including the fictional town of Henderson in Search for Tomorrow.
+- A whole bunch of soap opera characters and one fictional town (in Search for Tomorrow) were named Henderson

 - Roots-Web and its WorldConnect Project